azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 https://westeurope.api.cognitive.microsoft.com/luis/v2.0/apps/xxxxxx-xxxx-xxxx-xxxx-xxxxxxxx?subscription-key=xxxxxxx&timezoneOffset=-360&q=
 ```

-With a bit of Python, we can now get the intent through the API, go ahead and copy the code into a new cell in your Notebook:
+With a bit of Python, we can now get the intent through the API.
+**Go ahead and copy the code into a new cell in your Notebook:**

 ```python
 import requests, json